-Romantic Philadelphia Garden Getaway
+Romantic Philadelphia Gardens Getaway

-WHY GO: It’s amazing how many gardens you’ll discover in Romantic Philadelphia; some landscaped, others with nary a fern, plant, or even dirt.
-Yes, the word “Garden” can be interpreted in many ways, from shops to restaurants (no, not the one that starts with Olive) to eccentric creations.
-This Romantic Philly Getaway highlights some well known and lesser known aspects of this late-blooming city – with enough to keep you busy for at least a weekend.
+This Romantic Philadelphia Gardens Getaway highlights some well known and lesser known aspects of this late-blooming city – with enough to keep you busy for at least a weekend.

 This Romantic Philly Gardens post joins this roster of 18 Top Romantic Getaways in Pennsylvania.
 You might just get some more romantic getaway ideas.